 The Sydney Opera house took 14 years after the first estimate with a final cost of AUS $ 102 million.
 You cannot have a better example of unrealistic optimism.

 2. Boston Big Dig

-The Boston Big Dig runs through the heart of the city, Boston, as the chief highway.
+The Boston Big Dig runs through the heart of Boston, as the chief highway.
 The planning of this mega project underwent the same unrealistic optimism as the Sydney Opera house.

 The project was scheduled to complete in 1998 at a cost of 2.8 billion dollars.
 The construction came to an end 8 years behind schedule at a cost of 15 billion.
 Counting the interest on the debt, the final cost totaled up to roughly 22 billion dollars.